Skip to main content

 3.2 Priorities

-Includes student success, research and innovation, inclusive and global education, academic excellence and faculty and staff success as well as college-specific goals and objectives.
+Priorities include student success, research and innovation, inclusive and global education, academic excellence, faculty and staff success, and college/school-specific goals and objectives.

 3.2.1 Student Success